return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/vmwgfx/vmwgfx_execbuf_c.rst

 -----------

-Check that the view exists, and if it was not created using this command batch, make sure it's validated (present in the device) so that the remove command will not confuse the device.
+Check that the view exists, and if it was not created using this command batch, conditionally make this command a NOP.

 .. _`vmw_cmd_dx_define_shader`: